 Meet our team.

-Carlos Moreno is a graphic designer at CAP Tulsa, an anti-poverty organization and national leader in early childhood education.
+Carlos Moreno is a graphic designer at CAP Tulsa, Oklahoma's largest anti-poverty nonprofit organization and a national leader in early childhood education.
 He also volunteers with Code for Tulsa, working to make local government work for the people, by the people, in the 21st century.

 As a serial entrepreneur, writer, and community activist, he has been at the forefront of many of Tulsa’s innovative ideas and civic engagement movements including the formation of Tulsa Fablab, The Forge, YP Tulsa, TulsaNow, Smart Growth Tulsa, and the Tulsey Awards.

 He was selected by national urban-affairs magazine NextCity as part of its 2014 Vanguard Class.
 In 2015, he was certified by IDEO and +Acumen, in the practice of Human-Centered Design.
-Carlos earned a Bachelor of Arts in Administrative Leadership from the College of Professional and Continuing Studies at the University of Oklahoma, a Master of Public Administration (MPA) degree with a focus on civic technology.
+Carlos earned a Bachelor of Arts in Administrative Leadership in 2017 and a Master of Public Administration (MPA) degree with a focus on civic technology in 2020 from the University of Oklahoma.

-Carlos also serves on the board of Urban Coders Guild which serves to teach programming skills to disadvantaged youth, as well as the Advisory Board for the City of Tulsa’s Office of Performance Strategy and Innovation, the Gilcrease Museum Community Advisory Council, and the University of Central Oklahoma (UCO) MPA Advisory Board.
+Carlos serves on the board of Urban Coders Guild which teaches programming skills to disadvantaged youth, as well as the Open Source Software Development Education Advisory Board at Tulsa University, the Advisory Board for the City of Tulsa’s Office of Performance Strategy and Innovation, the Gilcrease Museum Community Advisory Council, and the University of Central Oklahoma (UCO) MPA Advisory Board.

 Meg Sutherland is a communications and marketing professional with over 15 years of experience.
 Much of her focus has been on helping area non-profits that provide assistance for women, children and minorities.
 Most recently, she co-founded Spark Collaborative which supports creative projects with some element of social responsibility.
 The most recent of these is the Victory of Greenwood where she performs extensive research, editing and grant writing.